A profile in bookshelves: Kimberly Moore begins tenure as dean of students

 Moore emphasized that one of her biggest goals is to cultivate a culture at Miami in which students are held accountable and hold each other accountable for what they say and do.

-“When folks ?do not feel safe in our environment, we all have something to lose,” she said.
+“When folks do not feel safe in our environment, we all have something to lose,” she said.

 The same holds for addressing sexual assault, which is often a major problem within the Miami community.
-There have been five cases reported in the first month of this semester alone.
+There have been six cases reported in the first month of this semester alone.

 “We can’t seem to figure this one out, nationally or internationally, as human beings,” Moore said.
-“There are best practices I could speak to: awareness, programs, training … the law.
+“There are best practices I could speak to: awareness, programs, training…the law.

 “But we’re not missing any of the procedures,” she added.